-- Identifying a good research question or assignment topic
+- → Identifying a good research question or assignment topic

-- Preparing an effective search for relevant resources
+- → Preparing an effective search for relevant resources

-- · Working in a digital environment
+- → Working in a digital environment

-- Finding good information
+- → Finding good information

 - Getting access to resources

-- Reading academic literature
+- → Reading academic literature

-- Understanding data charts and tables
+- → Understanding data charts and tables

 - Referencing and citing academic works

-- Thinking critically about the subject
+- → Thinking critically about the subject

-- Writing at a university level
+- → Writing at a university level

-Part-time students identified librarians as providing help significantly more than full-time students.
 Indeed, across all categories, students provided the answer "me," "my peers," and "my teachers" more than "librarians."
 "Getting access to resources" was the most popular category for librarians but with just 25% of students identifying librarians as having helped them.